This post

 Day 8 – Isla Santa Cruz

-One final treat awaited us before we disembarked and went our separate ways.
+treat awaited us before we disembarked and went our separate ways.

 We took the pangas over to the mangrove area of the island and were gobsmacked when we looked down into the clear and shallow waters to see it teeming with Sharks.
 This area served as a Shark nursery as well as a great area to spot yet more Turtles and the completely clear view of those sexy Spotted Eagle Rays.